aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/Frameworks.md

-# The JDBC Wrapper Integration with 3rd Party Frameworks
+# The JDBC Driver Integration with 3rd Party Frameworks

 ## Hibernate